lgatto/TeachingMaterial/R/viz.md

 ## Other
 - `locator` to obtain the `x` and `y` from a mouse click.
-- `identify` to identify index of label of the clostest point to a mouse click.
+- `identify` to identify index of label of the closest point to a mouse click.

 # `ggplot2`